Everything you need to know about PromoLinks, from getting started to advanced features.

 PromoLinks offers four plans: Indie ($9/mo or $7/mo yearly) with 1 artist page, unlimited track links, and basic analytics.
 Pro ($19/mo or $15/mo yearly) adds pre-save campaigns, email capture, Meta & TikTok pixel, 1 custom domain, and custom branding.
 Manager ($39/mo or $31/mo yearly) includes 3 artist pages, artist invitations, priority support, and Spotify/YouTube analytics (coming soon).
 Label (custom pricing) offers unlimited artist pages, up to 10 custom domains, and all features.
 All paid plans include a 7-day free trial with full access to every feature.

-Every new account starts with a 7-day free trial that gives you full access to all features.
-You will not be charged until the trial ends and you select a plan.
-During the trial, you can explore everything PromoLinks has to offer — smart links, templates, pre-save campaigns, email capture, analytics, and more.
+Every new account starts with a 7-day free trial with full access to all features.
+A card is required at signup, but you are not charged during the trial.
+When the 7 days end, your selected plan begins and your card is charged, unless you cancel first.
+You can cancel anytime before the trial ends and pay nothing.
+During the trial you can explore everything PromoLinks has to offer: smart links, templates, pre-save campaigns, email capture, analytics, and more.

 You can upgrade or downgrade your plan at any time from Dashboard → Billing.
 Upgrades take effect immediately and you'll be charged the prorated difference.
 Downgrades take effect at the end of your current billing period so you keep access to premium features until then.